pachyderm/docs/content/2.3.x/how-tos/developer-workflow/create-ml-workflow.md

+---
+# metadata #
-# Create a Machine Learning Workflow
+title: Create a Machine Learning Workflow
+description:
+date:
+# taxonomy #
+tags:
+series:
+seriesPart:
+---

 Because Pachyderm is a language and framework agnostic and platform, and because it easily distributes analysis over